-When you buy a replacement connecting rod from Mister Vee or have found an original replacement, you may need to set the length for the system to steer correctly.
+When you buy a replacement connecting rod or the USD windvane conversion kit from Mister Vee or have found an original replacement, you may need to set its length for the system to steer correctly.

 If the length is not set correctly it can cause irreparable damage to your Navik!

 The length of the connecting rod can be set by adjusting the thread at one end of the connecting rod.

 With the USD windvane conversion kit it is easier to adjust the length of the mast instead of the length of the connecting rod.

 How do you know you need to set the length?

 The Navik windvane can be locked in a vertical position by rotating the counter weight, so that a "lip" slides in to a slot.